kbunel/BehatTestGenerator/README.md

     fixtures:
         folder: 'path/to/the/fixtures/folder'
     features:
-        commonFixtures: 'NameOfTheCommonFileFixtures.yaml' // File used to add the common fixture with the fixtures generated
+        commonFixtures: 'NameOfTheCommonFileFixtures.yaml' # Path to the file used to add the common fixture with the fixtures generated
         authenticationEmails:
-            ^admin: 'super_admin@test.com' // ['route_regex' => 'email_used']
+            ^admin: 'super_admin@test.com' # ['route_regex' => 'email_used']
             ^user: 'user@test.com'
-            // ...
+            # ...
-        httpResponses: // http responses used with test expectations
+        httpResponses: # http responses used with test expectations
             get: 200
             put: 204
             patch: 204